rjain9/CompleteDevOpsPipeline/README.md

 ## Coverage/Jenkins Support (10 points)

 ### iTrust
 After adding `JaCoCo` plugin to jenkins to measure coverage, it generates the code coverage report on Jenkins dashboard on every commit

 ![iTrust's code coverage](img/itrust_code_coverage.png)

 ### Checkbox

-The automated test generations
+The automated test generations for checkbox.io is generated extending the Test Generation Workshop.
+Istanbul-middleware is used to calculate the coverage for the files.
+We were able to write 28 test cases, each covering different cases.

 ![Checkbox's code coverage](img/checkbox_code_coverage.png)